cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/README.md

 This is a BOSH release for the Softlayer CPI.

 The latest version for the SoftlLayer CPI release is here.
-Also, it will be available on [bosh.io](http://bosh.io) soon.
+Also, it is already available on [bosh.io](http://bosh.io).

-To use this CPI you will need to use the SoftLayer light stemcell.
-Latest version here [3232.4](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/light-bosh-stemcell-3232.4-softlayer-esxi-ubuntu-trusty-go_agent.tgz).
-Also, it will be available on [bosh.io](http://bosh.io) soon.
+To use this CPI you will need to use the SoftLayer light stemcell. it's also available on [bosh.io](http://bosh.io).

 ## Bootstrap on SoftLayer